-In recent years, the realm of cyber security has profound transformation due undergone a integration of Artificial Intelligence (AI).
-AI has become a powerful tool to address the ever-evolving landscape of cyber threats, offering innovative approaches to threat response, and incident vulnerability management.
-This literature review explores key findings and insights from existing research on the synergy between cyber security and AI, shedding light on the significance of this partnership.(Maloof, 2006).Network protection, another way to say "network safety," alludes
+In recent years, the realm of cyber security has undergone a profound transformation due to the integration of Artificial Intelligence (AI).
+AI has become a powerful tool to address the ever-evolving landscape of cyber threats, offering innovative approaches to threat detection, incident response, and vulnerability management.
+This literature review explores key findings and insights from existing research on the synergy

-4 Li & Liu, 2021
+5 Li & Liu, 2021

-5 Carcary et al., 2019
+6 Carcary et al., 2019

-6 Zhang et al., 2022
+7 Zhang et al., 2022

-to the act of safeguarding PC frameworks, organizations, and advanced resources from unapproved access, information breaks, cyber attacks, and harm to the trustworthiness, secrecy, and accessibility of data.
+between cyber security and AI, shedding light on the significance of this partnership.
+(Maloof, 2006).
+Network protection, another way to say "network safety," alludes to the act of safeguarding PC frameworks, organizations, and advanced resources from unapproved access, information breaks, cyber attacks, and harm to the trustworthiness, secrecy, and accessibility of data.
 It incorporates a large number of procedures, innovations, cycles, and practices intended to defend PCs, servers, cell phones, information, and the in general computerized foundation from likely dangers and weaknesses.

 The essential objective of network protection is to guarantee the secrecy, honesty, and accessibility of information and to limit the gamble of digital episodes that can bring about monetary misfortunes, reputational harm, or other unfriendly results.
 (Singer & Friedman).It includes different measures, including firewall assurance, encryption, interruption location frameworks, antivirus programming, and client mindfulness preparing, among others, to relieve the dangers related with the steadily developing scene of digital dangers.
 (Kaplan, 2016).
 The ability of AI to analyze vast datasets in real-time has been widely acknowledged as a game-changer in threat detection.
 AI-driven systems can identify patterns, anomalies, and behaviors that may signify cyber threats more effectively than traditional methods.
-AI's capacity to adapt and learn from new data helps in detecting even the most sophisticated threats.7

-The field of artificial intelligence is constantly advancing, and it holds the commitment of changing different enterprises and further developing productivity, independent direction, and critical thinking across assorted spaces like medical care, money, transportation, and numerous others.
-Man-made intelligence envelops an expansive range of innovations and applications, including AI, regular language handling, PC vision, mechanical technology, and that's only the tip of the iceberg.
-Some normal man-made intelligence applications incorporate discourse acknowledgment, suggestion frameworks, independent vehicles, chat bots, and picture acknowledgment.
+AI's capacity to adapt and learn from new data helps in detecting even the most sophisticated threats.8 and numerous others.
+Man-made intelligence envelops an of innovations expansive range applications, and including AI, regular language handling, PC vision, mechanical technology, and that's only the tip of the normal intelligence Some man-made applications incorporate discourse acknowledgment, suggestion frameworks, independent vehicles, chat bots, and picture acknowledgment.
 (Yao et al., 2018) Computer based intelligence can possibly reenact human mental capabilities and robotize errands that were once selective to human insight.